LLMServingSim 2.0: A Unified Simulator for Heterogeneous and Disaggregated LLM Serving Infrastructure: Introduction

 \item \textbf{Runtime-driven serving dynamics.} By embedding serving decisions into a runtime-driven simulation loop, LLMServingSim~2.0 allows system performance to emerge from dynamic request flows, resource contention, and interconnect effects, rather than from static or a priori configurations.
 This approach captures temporal effects such as queueing, contention amplification, and phase-dependent behavior that are difficult to observe with static models.

-\item \textbf{Extensibility to emerging hardware.} Through profile-based operator modeling, LLMServingSim~2.0 supports low-effort integration of new accelerators and memory technologies, enabling interaction-aware evaluation of future hardware designs without restructuring the serving model.
+\item \textbf{Extensibility to emerging hardware.} Through profile-based operator modeling, LLMServingSim~2.0 supports low-effort integration of new accelerators and memory technologies, enabling evaluation of future hardware designs without restructuring the serving model.
 This design facilitates rapid exploration of new hardware–software combinations as LLM serving infrastructures continue to evolve.

 \item \textbf{Power-aware modeling.} LLMServingSim~2.0 incorporates power modeling into the simulation framework, enabling joint evaluation of performance and energy-related trade-offs in LLM serving systems.
-By associating compute, memory, and data-movement activities with power characteristics, the simulator allows researchers to analyze how serving strategies, hardware heterogeneity, and disaggregation choices impact power consumption and energy efficiency alongside performance. \end{itemize}

-We evaluate LLMServingSim 2.0 by validating its accuracy, efficiency, and practical usefulness as a system-level simulation tool for LLM serving infrastructure.
-Specifically, we compare simulated serving performance against real deployments, showing that LLMServingSim 2.0 reproduces key metrics such as throughput, latency breakdowns (e.g., TTFT and TPOT), memory usage, and power consumption with an average error of 0.97\% across representative workloads and hardware platforms.
+By associating compute, memory, and data-movement activities with power characteristics, the simulator allows researchers to analyze how serving strategies, hardware heterogeneity, and disaggregation choices impact power consumption and energy efficiency alongside performance. \end{itemize} We evaluate LLMServingSim 2.0 by validating its accuracy, efficiency, and practical usefulness as a system-level simulation tool for LLM serving infrastructure.
+Specifically, we compare simulated serving performance against real deployments, showing that LLMServingSim 2.0 reproduces key metrics such as throughput, latency breakdowns (e.g., TTFT and TPOT), memory usage, and power consumption with an average error of 0.95\% across representative workloads and hardware platforms.
 We further demonstrate that the simulator enables efficient exploration of heterogeneous and disaggregated serving configurations, while maintaining practical simulation times on the order of minutes even for complex system setups, without sacrificing architectural fidelity.
 Together, these results show that LLMServingSim 2.0 serves as a practical bridge between hardware innovation and serving-system design, enabling systematic co-design and early-stage exploration for the evolving LLM serving infrastructure ecosystem.